 Spring Loaded: A Message from the Editor | top

-Did you miss last month's issue, where I shared my February 2021 Pez scores?
+Did you miss last month's issue, where I shared all of the details of my awesome experience at Pezamania 30?
 You can still read it here.
 To search the full Pezhead Monthly archives, hop on over to the archive page, where you can browse by feature, Pez Poetry Slam, or issue.
 There's also a Google search bar to help you search the content across the site.
-And hey, maybe you would like to submit something to Pezhead Monthly to be featured in a single issue?
+And hey, maybe you would like to submit some words, photos, artwork, or videos to Pezhead Monthly to be featured in an upcoming issue?
 That would be great!
 Check out the submission details here.

 Thanks as always for reading Pezhead Monthly.
 Take care and see you next month!